ballarat-hackerspace/association/rules-of-the-association.md

 ### 55 Term of office

-**(1)** Subject to subrule (3) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting.
+**(1)** Subject to subrule (3) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next relevant annual general meeting, subject to subrules (6) to (11).

 **(2)** A committee member may be re-elected.